 For a smoother ride and more stable handling, the A5 Cabriolet’s wheelbase is 2.8 inches longer than on the Cascada (108.9 inches vs. 106.1 inches).

 For better maneuverability, the A5’s turning circle is 1 foot tighter than the Cascada’s (37.7 feet vs. 38.7 feet).

 The Audi A5 may be more efficient, handle and accelerate better because it weighs up to about 350 pounds less than the Buick Cascada.

-With its coupe or convertible body style, valet key, locking rear seatbacks and remote trunk release lockout, the A5 offers cargo security.
+With its coupe body style, valet key, locking rear seatbacks and remote trunk release lockout, the A5 offers cargo security.
 The Cascada’s non-lockable remote release defeats cargo security.

 A standard locking glovebox (which can’t be accessed with the valet key) keeps your small valuables safer in the A5.
 The Cascada doesn’t offer locking storage for small valuables.

 To make loading groceries and cargo easier when your hands are full, just kicking your foot under the back bumper can open the A5’s available trunk, leaving your hands completely free.
 The Cascada doesn’t offer a hands-free gesture to open its trunk, forcing you to put cargo down if your hands are full.

 The A5 uses gas struts to support the hood for easier service access.
 The Cascada uses a prop rod to support its heavy hood.
 It takes two hands to open the hood and set the prop rod, the prop rod gets in the way during maintenance and service, and the prop rod could be knocked out, causing the heavy hood to fall on the person maintaining or servicing the car.

 The engine in the A5 is mounted longitudinally (North-South), instead of sideways, as in the Cascada.
 This makes it easier to service and maintain, because the accessory belts are in front.